VyacheslavGarshin/NaiveMq/README.md

 -----------
-Since in the cluster mode the node has its own messages then teoretically the queue performance should scale linearly by multiplying one node performance by number of nodes, provided the producers and consumers are spread evenly beetween the nodes or redirect option is selected in consumer subscription.
+Since in the cluster mode the node has its own messages then teoretically the queue performance should scale linearly by multiplying one node performance by number of nodes, provided the producers and consumers are spread evenly beetween the nodes or redirect option is selected in consumer subscription as cluster subscription strategy.

 Requirements
 --------------